kpldvnpne/toc-editor-java/README.md

       ![alt text](screenshots/image-9.png)

 5. After you are done, don't forget to press **Save As** button.
 You will be asked to select the output folder and output file name.

+# TODO:
+[ ] To make this app accept programs from right click, this is a good starting point: https://stackoverflow.com/questions/77646000/open-a-file-with-java-application-on-macos